davadazaita/davadazaita/README.md

 ---

 <h3> Note: At the appropriate time: I will publish the complete source code for the Evox projects under the Open Source International Patent License and the GNU License.
-Assemble it yourself or buy it ready-made.
+Assemble it yourself (HANDS ON) or buy it ready-made.
 The power outlet is located on the car's logo.
 All the manuals for assembling your personal projects are here. </h3>

 ---